American Airlines Flight 77: Crash

 Afework Hagos, a computer programmer, was on his way to work and stuck in a traffic jam near the Pentagon when the airplane flew over.
 "There was a huge screaming noise and I got out of the car as the plane came over.
 Everybody was running away in different directions.
 It was tilting its wings up and down like it was trying to balance.
 It hit some lampposts on the way in."
 Daryl Donley witnessed the crash and took some of the first photographs of the site.

 USA Today reporter Mike Walter was driving on Washington Boulevard when he witnessed the crash:

 Terrance Kean, who lived in a nearby apartment building, heard the noise of loud jet engines, glanced out his window, and saw a "very, very large passenger jet".
-He watched "it just plow right into the side of the Pentagon.
+While he watched, "it just plowed right into the side of the Pentagon.
 The nose penetrated into the portico.
 And then it sort of disappeared, and there was fire and smoke everywhere."
 Tim Timmerman, who is a pilot himself, noticed American Airlines markings on the aircraft as he saw it hit the Pentagon.
 Other drivers on Washington Boulevard, Interstate 395, and Columbia Pike witnessed the crash, as did people in Pentagon City, Crystal City, and other nearby locations.

-Former Georgetown University basketball coach John Thompson had originally booked a ticket on Flight77.
-As he would tell the story many times in the following years, including a September 12, 2011 interview on Jim Rome's radio show, he had been scheduled to appear on that show on September 12, 2001.
-Thompson was planning to be in Las Vegas for a friend's birthday on September 13, and initially insisted on traveling to Rome's Los Angeles studio on the 11th.
-However, this did not work for the show, which wanted him to travel on the day of the show.
-After a Rome staffer personally assured Thompson he would be able to travel from Los Angeles to Las Vegas immediately after the show, Thompson changed his travel plans.
-He felt the impact from the crash at his home near the Pentagon.